jason-donner/spotify-monthly-listener-extract/WORKFLOW.md

    - All major steps and errors are logged to `automation.log`.
    - The batch file logs completion and pauses so you can review any messages.

+7. **Explore Results with the Web App**
+   - Use the included Flask web application to search, visualize, and analyze your collected data.
+   - See the [README.md](README.md) for setup and usage instructions.

 ---

 ## Usage